raspberrypilearning/getting-started-with-sonic-pi/README.md

 - [Sonic-Pi v 2.0](http://sonic-pi.net/get-v2.0)

-See more information on checking you have these packages installed, and how to install them on the [software installation](software.md) page.
+See more information on checking you have these packages installed, and how to install them, on the [software installation](software.md) page.

 ## Steps

-1. First Sounds with Sonic Pi 2
+1. First sounds with Sonic Pi 2
 1. Loop a tune
-1. MIDI notes and Music notes
+1. MIDI notes and music notes
-1. Change the Sounds
+1. Change the sounds
-1. Use Samples
+1. Use samples
-1. Playing Two Tunes at the Same Time
+1. Playing two tunes at the same time
 1. Live code!

 ## Worksheet